ManishkPrajapati/Academic-Aisle/SRS.md

 The website should be scalable to sell other category products which can attract a large variety of customers and vendors who want to sell different products.
 This website can handle large user traffic.

 Portability:
-Web Application System will provide a portable User Interface ( HTML, CSS, JS) through which users will be able to access online websites.
+Web Application System will provide a portable User Interface ( HTML, CSS, JS, React) through which users will be able to access online websites.
 The system can be deployed to a single server, multi-server, to any OS, Cloud (Azure or AWS or GCP).